Permutation-based tests for discontinuities in event studies: Theory

-This theorem is proved by verifying the high-level conditions in Theorem \ref{thm1} with properly constructed coupling variables analogous to those in equation (\ref{usimple}).
-The condition $ a_{n}k_{n}^{3}\Delta _{n}^{1/2}=o(1)$ mainly requires that the window size $ k_{n}$ does not grow too fast, which ensures the closeness between the coupling variables and the original data.
-In the typical case with $a_{n}=1$ , it reduces to $k_{n}=o(\Delta _{n}^{-1/6})$.
+This theorem is proved by verifying the high-level conditions in Theorem \ref {thm1} with properly constructed coupling variables analogous to those in equation (\ref{usimple}).
+The condition $a_{n}k_{n}^{3}\Delta _{n}^{1/2}=o(1) $ mainly requires that the window size $k_{n}$ does not grow too fast, which ensures the closeness between the coupling variables and the original data.
+In the typical case with $a_{n}=1$, it reduces to $k_{n}=o(\Delta_{n}^{-1/6})$.\footnote{This sufficient condition for the growth rate of $k_n$ is different from the conditions needed for conventional asymptotic-Gaussian-based spot inference, which requires {$k_n \asymp \Delta_n^{-\iota}$ for some $\iota\in(0,1/2)$}.
+For the permutation test, $k_n$ may be fixed or grow to infinity.
+However, in the latter case, our condition on the growth rate of $k_n$ is more stringent than what is needed for the conventional spot inference theory.} In general, a larger $k_n$ allows one to utilize more data, but the associated longer event window may also lead to a larger nonparametric bias, and hence, a more severe size distortion.
 Part (a) shows that the permutation test attains the desired asymptotic level under the null hypothesis in (\ref{hypo}).
 Again, we stress that the test has valid asymptotic size control even in the \textquotedblleft small-sample\textquotedblright\ case with fixed $k_{n}$.
 As in Theorem \ref{thm1}, the \textquotedblleft large-sample\textquotedblright\ condition $k_{n}\rightarrow \infty $ is needed for establishing the consistency of the test under the alternative, as shown in part (b).

 In the remainder of this subsection, we use a few prototype examples to demonstrate how the proposed test may be used in various empirical settings.
 In particular, we show how to cast the specific problems into the approximate state-space model (\ref{yss}), and discuss how to verify our sufficient regularity conditions.
 We start by revisiting the running example.